-To further strengthen provider access, DHCS and CDPH are conducting a provider outreach workgroup and related activities to ensure that health care providers receive information about the CCI, and to document and address any concerns that they may have.
+To further strengthen provider access, DHCS is conducting a provider outreach workgroup and related activities to ensure that health care providers receive information about the CCI, and to document and address any concerns that they may have.
 Provider engagement and participation in health plan networks is a key component of maintaining access for beneficiaries.

-DHCS, CHS and DMHC are currently reviewing responsibility for monitoring compliance with state and federal timely-access provisions.
-DMHC recently promulgated regulations regarding Timely Access to Non-Emergency Health Care Services (California Code of Regulations Section 1300.67.2.2).
-DHCS and DMHC are reviewing the applicability of the regulation to the Duals Demonstration Project.
+DHCS, CMS, and DMHC are currently reviewing responsibility for monitoring compliance with state and federal timely-access provisions.
+DMHC recently promulgated regulations regarding Timely Access to Non-Emergency Health Care Services (California Code of Regulations §1300.67.2.2).
+DHCS and DMHC are reviewing the applicability of the regulation to the Demonstration.

-Quality of Services: Please see information under Part B, paragraph 8 of this report for a description of how the department, in collaboration with other state agencies, will implement provisions that will help maintain the quality of services during and immediately after implementation of the CCI.
+Quality of Services: Please see information under Part B, paragraph 8 of this report for a description of how DHCS, in collaboration with other state agencies, will implement provisions that will help maintain the quality of services during and immediately after implementation of the CCI.

 PART B - OPERATIONAL STEPS, TIMELINES AND KEY MILESTONES FOR BENEFICIARY PROTECTION PROVISIONS OF CCI

-SB 1008 requirement: Explanations of the operational steps, timelines, and key milestones for determining when and how the components of Welfare and Institutions Code Section 14182.17 (d), paragraphs (1) to (9), inclusive, shall be implemented.
+SB 1008 requirement: Explanations of the operational steps, timelines, and key milestones for determining when and how the components of W&I Code §14182.17 (d), paragraphs (1) to (9), inclusive, shall be implemented.

 The key operational steps to implement these provisions are listed below.
-Stakeholder input will be incorporated throughout, in an ongoing process.
+Stakeholder input will be incorporated throughout, by means of an ongoing process.

-State and federal review of health plans’ Model of Care;
+State and federal review of health plans’ Model of Care.

-The Memorandum of Understanding (MOU) between the State and CMS;
+The MOU between the State and CMS.

-The Readiness Review Process;
+The Readiness Review Process.

-Three-way contracts and amended Medi-Cal contracts with the health plans;
+Three-way contracts and amended Medi-Cal contracts with the health plans.

-Ongoing oversight through the contract management team.
+Ongoing oversight through the Contract Management team.

-(1) Ensure timely and appropriate communication with beneficiaries.
+(1) Ensure timely and appropriate communication with beneficiaries

 To ensure timely and appropriate communication with beneficiaries, DHCS is undertaking the following activities.

-Enrollment and Notification Strategy:
+Enrollment and Notification Strategy

 Beneficiaries will be sent an informing notice at least 90 days prior to the health plan enrollment effective date, followed by a 60-day notice with plan information and selection materials and a 30-day reminder notice.
-A final confirmation letter will be sent to the beneficiary confirming his/her plan choice and the effective enrollment date.
+A final confirmation letter will be sent to the beneficiary confirming his or her plan choice and the effective enrollment date.

-All notices will be released for stakeholder review at least 60 days prior to mailing to the beneficiaries.
+All beneficiary notices will be released for stakeholder review at least 60 days prior to mailing to the beneficiaries.
 DHCS will collect comments and update the material as appropriate.
-The release of notices will be scheduled by population groups.
-The standard notification process will be based on a 12-month enrollment schedule for the two-plan and GMC plan types.
+The release of beneficiary notices will be scheduled by population groups.
+The standard notification process will be based on a phased-in enrollment schedule that may vary by county.

 All beneficiary notices and enrollment materials will require a reading proficiency no higher than sixth grade level and will be available in all the Medi-Cal threshold languages required under current state law, as well as in alternative formats, all of which are culturally, linguistically, and physically appropriate.

-For in-person enrollment, disability accommodation such as assistive listening systems, sign language interpreters, captioning, and written communication will be available.
+For in-person enrollment, disability accommodation such as assistive listening systems, sign language interpreters, captioning, and written communication, will be available.

 DHCS is working with the enrollment contractor, Maximus, to clarify the process for authorizing legal representatives, such as a caregiver, family member, conservator, or a legal services advocate, to communicate with the contractor on enrollment issues and make elections on the beneficiary’s behalf when necessary and appropriate.

-Beneficiary notices will be made available for public view through the website www.CalDuals.org and made available to providers before they are mailed to beneficiaries.
+Beneficiary notices will be made available for public view through the website www.calduals.org and made available to providers before they are mailed to beneficiaries.

+Eligible beneficiaries who are enrolled in and do not opt out of the Demonstration will be automatically assigned to a primary care provider to ensure coordinated health care delivery.

 Transition of Care for Part D Benefits